copernicus-mogley/zkav.club/workshops/README.md

 * We aim for durable public knowledge (recordings + documentation).

-* We treat workshops as community infrastructure—not content farming.
+* We treat workshops as community infrastructure, not content farming.

 ---